dannymagnus/CI_MS2_Space-Trek/README.md

 **The 404 page highlights the following user stories**

 *8. The user should be able to navigate back through the site structure in case of page not found without using the browser back button.*
+*14. As a site owner; I want a 404 page that enables users to be able to return to valid areas of the site without using browser controls.*

 ## Validation